kpmg-agile/ca-pqvp/infra_docs/InfraGuide.md

         address                 127.0.0.1  (IP ADDRESS OF REMOTE SERVER) }

-# Define an optional hostgroup for Linux machines
+--fine an optional hostgroup for Linux machines

 define hostgroup{
         hostgroup_name  linux-servers ; The name of the hostgroup alias           Linux Servers ; Long name of the group members         localhost     ; Comma separated list of hosts that belong to this group

-# Define a service to the the local machine
+--fine a service to the the local machine

 define service{
         use                             local-service         ; Name of service template to use